kadolor/wvs/wvs_cli.md

 # Get Started: WVS Command line interface (Python)

-This guide details how to use the Wherobots visual studio CLI in Python to create a 3DE™️ powered image of your tabular data.
+This guide details how to use the Wherobots Visual Studio CLI in Python to create a 3DE™️ powered image of your tabular data.

 ## Expectation

-* WVS discerns that a CSV file containing coordinates are the location of a hiking trail in Tokyo, Japan.
+* WVS uses the provided coordinates to discern a place's location.
+In this example, the coordinates are the location of a hiking trail in Tokyo, Japan.
 * WVS converts these coordinates to a contextually aware image.

 ## Prerequisites